Enterprises are struggling to deploy big data workloads in products. This was captured very well by Gartner with

 Most people think that getting analytics into production is just about tuning the cluster.
 Sure, you can write a sqoop script and bring a table in once.
 But it is another challenge to bring it in multiple time without affecting the source systems.
 Then you have to be sure that the data pipeline you’ve built delivers the data within the timeframe set by the service level agreements (SLAs).
 Additionally, the data models are optimized for consumption by your users with tools, like Tableau, Qlik, etc. that they are currently using along with the responsive they have grown to expect.

 There has been a ton of effort and investment in using tools on top of Hadoop and Spark to do rapid prototyping against large data sets.
 But prototyping is one thing.
 It is a completely different challenge to get that prototype to create a data workflow that runs every day without failing, or to enable elegant recovery when the data flow job does fail.

 What can you do about this?
-Well fortunately there are now software products that exist that directly address and automate away the complexity of these issues.
+Well, fortunately, there are now software products that exist that directly address and automate away the complexity of big data.
 Don’t assume you are relegated to hiring an army of Hadoop specialists.
 Because hiring your way out of this is not realistic.
 The only realistic path is to automate away the complexity.

-In the next post, I will talk about exactly what can and has be done to address some of these issues.
-Or in the meantime, visit www.infoworks.io to learn more about how we are specifically helping with big data automation to simplify away the complexity, and accelerate time from prototype to big data production.
+In the next post, I will talk about exactly what can and has been done to address some of these issues.
+Or in the meantime, visit www.infoworks.io to learn more about how we are specifically helping with big data automation to simplify away the complexity and accelerate time from prototype to big data production.